urnotsimoneqi/BankingSoftware/README.md

 ## Goal Tab

-- Implement UI of goal list
+- Implement listing goals
 - Connect to sqlite database
+- Implement showing goal detail
-- Implement UI of goal detail
+- Implement UI of creating Goal

 ### In Progress
-- UI of creating Goal
+- Update database: need to add a new table "goal"
 - UI of sharing results to social platform
+- UI of inviting friends

 ### Bug to fix
 - Need to tap the last tab first otherwise the view of first tab not show
-## Group Tab
+## To do: Group Tab
+- list group
+- search group
+- join group